 Communication is everything in life and business.
-Companies that operate efficiently and as one cohesive unit are only able to do so because of their incredible internal communication processes.
+Companies that operate efficiently and as one cohesive unit are only able to do so because of their incredible internal communication processes spanning multiple different channels and ways to communicate with their employees.

 Internal communication sometimes sounds like an easier process than it is.
 It sounds like sharing information with your employees should be easy.
 But if you don’t do it in the right way and through the correct channels, your employees may not see the information at all.
 Poor internal communication leads to lower productivity and lower employee satisfaction which ultimately leads to poor customer engagement and lower revenue.

-If you’re unhappy with your organization’s internal communication, there are steps that you can take to fix it.
-We’ll highlight some of the most impactful in this article.
+If you’re unhappy with your organization’s methods of communication in the workplace, there are steps that you can take to fix it.
+We’ll highlight some of the best ways to communicate with employees that are also creative and innovative in this article.

 Having a strong internal communication plan in place is essential to the long-term health of your company.
 That’s because it’s the method by which you share important information with your teams.